|The value of automation|

 - Gain insights for analysis and decision support

-Although APIs are enjoying a surge in popular understanding due to the new ways of working forced during the COVID-19 pandemic, they’ve been around for a long time and are well understood, both in terms of security and implementation.
+Although APIs are enjoying a surge in popular understanding they’ve been around for a long time and are well understood, both in terms of security and implementation.

 Considerations for evaluating an API

-Thomson Reuters currently offers API integrations in Confirmation, Checkpoint, GoSystem Tax RS, GoFileRoom, FirmFlow, and ONESOURCE with more in the works.
+Thomson Reuters currently offers API integrations in GoSystem Tax RS, GoFileRoom, FirmFlow, SurePrep, ONESOURCE, Checkpoint, and Confirmation, with more in the works.
 As you’re evaluating which product fits best with your current tech stack and workflow processes, here are a few things to consider.

 - Lower environment testing

-Check the authentication requirements for the API you’ve chose to work with.
-Does the product authentication use Basic Authentication (username and password), API Key (a unique key for access), OAuth or OAuth 2.0?
-Today OAuth 2.0 is highly considered as the best Authentication method when using APIs.
+Check the authentication requirements for the API you’ve chosen to work with.
+Does the product authentication use Basic Authentication (username and password), API Key (a unique key for access), OAuth, or OAuth 2.0?
+Today OAuth 2.0 is highly considered as the best authentication method when using APIs.